 I began to have chest pains, which led to several trips to the emergency room.
 Finally, after my fourth visit to the hospital and no signs of any heart problems, I was referred to a psychiatrist.
 I was diagnosed with Depression and Severe Anxiety-Panic Disorder.
 I was not being completely honest with my doctor about my alcohol consumption.

 In 1997 the insomnia and anxiety had completely taken over.
 I could no longer sleep, go out in public, or do anything other than sit on my couch (in the dark) shaking and crying.
 After two weeks of not sleeping, I did what I thought was “giving in” and swallowed two bottles of pills with one bottle of red wine.

-For some unknown reason I came to my senses before passing out, and woke my husband to take me to the hospital.
+Thankfully, in a brief moment of clarity, I thought of my three beautiful children sleeping upstairs, came to my senses before passing out, and woke my husband to take me to the hospital.
 I spent the next two weeks in a psychiatric ward.